saloraxz/super-awesome-invention/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |
 | v1.0.0  | :white_check_mark: | (Current Version)

 ## Reporting a Vulnerability

-If you find a vulnerability, go to issues and
+If you find a vulnerability, go to issues and report the vunerability there.
+If it is accepted, the issue may be marked as a bug.
+If declined, it will be deleted.